English name: Dried Oyster

 • Coastal regions in Zhanjiang and Fujian are also famous for high-quality oysters, thanks to clean waters and mature aquaculture techniques.

-How to Soaking Dried Oyster
+How to Soak Dried Oyster

 Proper rehydration is the key to bringing out the rich, savory taste of dried oysters.